aritra0342/Resume_generator/README.md

 │── script.js        # JavaScript logic
 │── README.md        # Documentation
 Contributing 🤝
-###🚀 Want to improve this project?
+🚀 Want to improve this project?
 Follow these steps:

 Fork the repository

-Create a new branch: git checkout -b feature-branch
+Create a new branch: <br>git checkout -b feature-branch

-Make your changes and commit: git commit -m "Added new feature"
+Make your changes and commit:<br> git commit -m "Added new feature"

-Push to your fork: git push origin feature-branch
+Push to your fork:<br> git push origin feature-branch

 Create a pull request